List of Stargirl characters: Henry King Jr.

 Henry King Jr. (portrayed by Jake Austin Walker) is a student at Blue Valley High as well as its star football player.

 Henry King Jr. was born to Dr. Henry King Sr. and Merry King in 2004.
 He is the nephew of Merri's brother Sylvester Pemberton.
 Henry grew up in California with his parents.
 The day after his sixth birthday, Merri was supposed to pick Henry up from school but never showed.
 Henry was scared that his mother had forgotten about him.
 A few hours later, his father picked him up and told him that there had been an accident.
 His mother had fallen into the pool and drowned, and by the time Dr. King found her, she was ice cold.
 The remaining King's moved to Blue Valley, Nebraska, soon after Merri's death.

 Three months ago, Henry had a relationship with Yolanda Montez and she believed they were serious.
 He was supportive of her campaign for student president and they enjoyed their time together.
 One night, he asked her to send him revealing pictures of herself and she obliged.
 The next day, he showed his friends the images in the halls of BVHS.
-His phone was taken by Cindy Burman, however, he managed to retrieve it.
+His phone was taken by Cindy Burman, but he managed to retrieve it.
 At the assembly, Yolanda's pictures were leaked by Cindy which led to a breakup between Henry and Yolanda.
 He then began dating Cindy, which was orchestrated by Dr. King and Cindy's father, Dr. Ito.